Have you tried making handmade wrapping paper with your kids?

-Plus I love that we get to be creative in the gift wrap too, whether the gift inside the package is handmade or store bought.
+And I love that we get to be creative with the gift wrap, regardless of whether the gift inside the package is handmade or store bought.

-This past weekend, we got a head start on our Christmas wrapping paper, partly because we needed a fun art activity and partly because I’ve been wanting to try a rolling pin stamp idea I had seen on Thrive 360 Living.
+This past weekend, we got a head start on our Christmas wrapping paper.
+Partly because we needed a fun art activity and partly because I wanted to try a rolling pin stamp idea I saw on Color Made Happy.

 It worked better than I could have imagined!
-And was so fun!
+And it was so fun!

-Here’s how to do it, plus tips and tricks, and a new way to do it that doesn’t involve your favorite rolling pin.
+Here’s how to do it, with some added tips and tricks.
+And I’ve included a new way to do it that doesn’t involve your favorite rolling pin.

 This post is part of a round-robin series by the Rockin’ Art Moms.
 At the end of the post you’ll find 7 more handmade wrapping paper ideas from other members!

 How to Make Handmade Wrapping Paper with Foam Stickers

 - Foam stickers (such as star stickers, flower stickers, or an assortment of shapes)